clarkio/streaming-guide/software.md

 # Streaming Software
 There's a lot of different options out there so we'll attempt to list the options here (per platform aka operating system) and their pros/cons

+## Recommendations for Beginners
+If you just want to get a quick layout together and start streaming as soon as possible then see the recommendation that:

+  ### Windows
+  - TwitchStudio

+  ### macOS
+  - Lightstream?

+  ### Linux
+  - Lightstream?

+## (Opinionated) Recommendations for Intermediate/Advanced Streamers
+If you want more control over your stream in how it's set up the see the recommendation below for your platform:

+### Windows
+- OBS

+### macOS
+- OBS

+### Linux
+- OBS

+## All Software Options
+Below is a list of all known options for each platform and some feature/capabilities for each one

 ### Cross Platform (Windows/Linux/macOS)

 - [OBS/OBS Studios/Open Broadcaster Software](https://obsproject.com/)